-- catastrophic events or threat of significant financial harm that may arise from unforeseen circumstances. - (5) The governing board shall apply the procedures adopted by the department to verify the emissions of greenhouse gases from baseload electric generation under RCW 80.80.040, and may request assistance from the department in doing so. - 10 (6) For consumer-owned utilities, the auditor is responsible for 11 auditing compliance with this chapter and rules adopted under this 12 chapter that apply to those utilities and the attorney general is 13 responsible for enforcing that compliance. - 14 (7) This section does not apply to long-term financial commitments 15 for the purchase of clean fuel transition power. - NEW SECTION.
+- (5) The governing board shall apply the procedures adopted by the department to verify the emissions of greenhouse gases from baseload electric generation under RCW 80.80.040, and may request assistance from the department in doing so. - (6) For consumer-owned utilities, the auditor is responsible for auditing compliance with this chapter and rules adopted under this chapter that apply to those utilities and the attorney general is responsible for enforcing that compliance. - 12 (7) This section does not apply to long-term financial commitments 13 for the purchase of clean fuel transition power. - NEW SECTION.
 Sec.
 106. A new section is added to chapter 80.80 RCW to read as follows: - (1) The governor shall seek to enter into a memorandum of agreement with the owners of a coal-fired baseload facility that has emitted more than one million tons of greenhouse gases annually in calendar year 2005. - (2) The memorandum of agreement must incorporate binding commitments to achieve the early reductions required by this section and include a schedule of major steps and investments necessary to achieve the reductions.
-The agreement must provide for the following minimum levels of emission reductions when measured on a calendar year basis as a percentage of the average annual emissions in calendar year 2005: - 29 (a) Between January 1, 2012, and December 31, 2016, the facility 30 must achieve at least a ten percent average reduction; and - (b) Beginning January 1, 2017, the facility must achieve further significant reductions as specified in the memorandum of agreement. - (3) The memorandum of agreement must be consistent with the requirement that the facility meet the emissions performance standard by the applicable date in RCW 80.80.040(3)(c). - 36 (4) The memorandum of agreement must include provisions by which 37 the facility owners will provide financial assistance to the community
+The agreement must provide for the following minimum levels of emission reductions when measured on a calendar year basis as a percentage of the average annual emissions in calendar year 2005: - (a) Between January 1, 2012, and December 31, 2016, the facility must achieve at least a ten percent average reduction; and - 29 (b) Beginning January 1, 2017, the facility must achieve further 30 significant reductions as specified in the memorandum of agreement. - 31 (3) The memorandum of agreement must specify the date by which the 32 facility must meet the emissions performance standard in RCW 33 80.80.040(3)(c).
+The date may be no sooner than December 31, 2020, and 34 no later than December 31, 2025, and must be the earliest date by which 35 the following factors can reasonably be addressed: - 36 (a) Impacts upon employment and other economic impacts in the 37 community hosting the baseload electric generation facility;